 Everyone in medicine, from medical school through retirement, could face depression, burnout or suicidal thoughts at some point in their training or career.

 As physicians, we’re used to taking care of patients.
 We’re not always as good at taking care of ourselves.
-It’s time to take an osteopathic approach to our own wellness.
-Created by physicians and medical students, the DO Well Toolkit provides resources for addressing physician burnout, depression and suicidal ideation.
-Explore the information below to learn more about preventing burnout, spotting warning signs and seeking help.
+Created by physicians and medical students, the DO Well Toolkit was designed to help you assess you maintain mental and physical balance.
+Explore the resources below to get started on a path toward a healthier mind, body and spirit.

 In a recent Medscape survey, 42% of physician respondents reported experiencing burnout and 15% admitted to experiencing depression.
 Learn how to spot warning signs and steps you can take to get back on track.Learn more